benNthen/levelworks-site/README.md

 cd levelworks
 ```
 # Running the website locally
-The website runs on Docker.

-Run the following commands to build the container images:
+Activate Docker Desktop and then run the following commands to build the container images:

 ```
 docker-compose build
 docker-compose up -d
 ```

-Open up your browser to http://localhost:5432 to view the website.
+Now ppen up your browser to http://localhost:5432 to view the website.
 As you make changes to the source files, docker updates the website simultaneously.

 ## Retrieving the enrolment details stored in the PostgreSQL database